QuantEcon/lecture-jax/lectures/aiyagari_jax.md

 ```{exercise-start}
 :label: aygr_ex1
 ```
-Using the default household and firm model, plot a graph showing the behaviour of equilibrium with the increase in $\beta$.
+Using the default household and firm model, produce a graph showing the behaviour of equilibrium capital stock with the increase in $\beta$.

 ```{exercise-end}
 ```